 - Over-sensitivity in the affected tooth when you drink hot or cold beverages

-- A dead tooth can appear discolored and is usually gray in appearance
+- A dead tooth can appear discoloured and is usually grey in appearance

 If your pulp becomes infected and dies, it won't get better on its own.
 Without dental treatment, the infection that killed the pulp can spread to the bone around your tooth.
 A pocket of pus can then form within your jawbone.
 It's essential to seek immediate treatment for dead teeth.